jrochkind/bento_search/README.md

 uses -- or back-end functionality supporting features that are not straight discovery.

 * bento_search provides abstract functionality for pagination, sorting, and single-field-specified queries.
-Faceting, generalized limiting, and 'advanced' multi-field searches are not yet supported, but possibly will be built out in the future.
+Faceting and generalized limiting are not yet supported, but possibly will be built out in the future.

 Not all search engine adapters support all features.
 Some engines offer engine-specific features, such as limiting.
 Search engine adapters can